saurookadook/astrological-cli-app/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/'saurookadook'/astrological.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+Additionally, feel free to contact me if there are any other sites you would like to see incorporated into Astrological and I will do my best to do so!

 ## Code of Conduct